-However, we often feel threatened by others having success, because somehow it means that we can’t be successful too.
+However, instead, we feel threatened by others having success, because somehow it means that we can’t be successful too.

 When we root for others, it means that we are confident.
 It shows that we are secure enough to actually wish the best for others.
-That is a true success!
+That’s what true success is!

 When I post this philosophy online, I’ll get questions like ‘even the Yankees?”
-No way true success is not rooting for the Yankees. 🙂
+No way, success does not mean rooting for the Yankees. 🙂

-No, It doesn’t mean that we have to cheer or root for our direct competition.
-It just means that we should look for opportunities to cooperate, cross-promote, and learn from them.
+It also doesn’t mean that we have to cheer or root for our direct competition.
+It just means that we should look for opportunities to cooperate, cross-promote, and learn from each other.